|

 we must, because of his significant contribution to the study

+of theatre history.)
 The broad scope in time and space presented

 in Dr. Bruchs paper narrows in focus in Dr. Pilkintons